 - Why are you creating or restaging this piece now?
 What makes the work relevant to what is happening in the dance community/city/nation/world?

 - What is your definition of dance theatre?
 How do you see your work fitting into the genre?

 - BIO: Please submit a one-page narrative bio of your choreographic work and philosophy.
 Please include links to any relevant press.

-- PERFORMANCE CONFLICTS: The dates for FLICfest 2013 are January 24-26 and January 31-February 2.
-Tech rehearsals will be Monday-Wednesday evenings and performances will be Thursday-Sunday evenings.
-Each piece will have one tech slot and one performance slot.
-Additional rehearsal will be available in the space during the day.
+- PERFORMANCE CONFLICTS: The dates for FLICfest 2015 are January 22-24 and January 29-31.
+Tech rehearsals will be Monday-Wednesday evenings of the first week and performances will be Thursday-Sunday evenings of both weeks.
+Each piece will have one tech slot and two performance slots (one each week).
+Additional rehearsal will be available when the space is not otherwise in use.
 Please list any conflicts that you have during the two weeks of FLICfest.

 - AUDIENCE: How have you promoted your work in the past?
 How large is your email list?
 How often do you email your list?
 Are you comfortable emailing your list?
 What social media do you use to promote your work?
 Do you feel that you’ve been successful in promoting your work?
 Have you been successful in raising money for your work?

 Please note these guidelines.
 By submitting your FLICfest 2015 proposal, you are agreeing to the following: